- Feb 7

-Substance misuse of marijuana, alcohol, cocaine and more can cause serious health issues and complications both in a person’s personal and professional life.
-Substance misuse is especially prevalent in the corporate world, specifically in startup businesses.
-Many people in the startup world have a dependency on these substances.
-A dependency is a mental and physical reliance on a chemical substance.
+Substance use disorder can cause serious health issues and complications both in a person’s personal and professional life.
+It is especially prevalent in the corporate world, specifically in startup businesses.
+Many people in the startup world have a dependency on illicit substances like cocaine or heroin, and prescription stimulants like Adderall.

 Drug Addiction In Startups

-Drug and alcohol dependecy continues to be an ongoing issue many people deal with daily.
-Substance misuse and dependence have skyrocketed in startups and areas where many startups reside, including New York and California.
+Drug and alcohol dependency continues to be an ongoing issue many people deal with daily.
+It has skyrocketed in startups and areas where many startups reside, including New York and California.
 Many people in these areas rely on drugs and alcohol to help them keep up with the fast-paced culture of creating and growing a startup business.

-In more severe cases, a substance dependency can lead to injury, severe accidents and death.
-Addressing substance misuse in the startup setting ensures the well-being of all employees and lowers the risk of accident or injury.
+In more severe cases, a substance dependency can lead to injury, severe accidents, and death.
+Addressing substance misuse in the startup setting ensures the well-being of all employees and lowers the risk of accidents or injuries.

 Why Is Drug and Alcohol Addiction Common In Startups?

-While substance abuse can happen anywhere, it is especially prominent in startups.
+While addiction can happen anywhere, substance abuse among startup workers is especially prevalent.
 Some of the most common reasons that dependencies develop in startups include:

 - Workplace alienation: The environment an employee is in daily plays a large role in the employee’s overall well-being.
 An under-appreciated employee or an employee who feels alienated or isolated may be more likely to develop a substance use disorder.
 Without a support system, feelings of isolation or loneliness often worsen negative emotions, such as workplace stress.